How To Transform Your WordPress Into Straight-out eCommerce Store

 Step 11 – Check WooCommerce on the WordPress dashboard.
 See WooCommerce on the left menu, click on it.

 In the Setting option, you will be asked to choose a theme.
 The theme you choose will determine the starting look and layout of your store/site though you can customize it from there!
-You can use a free theme included with WordPress or purchase a premium theme to stand out from the rest.
+You can use a free theme included with WordPress or purchase a Premium WordPress Themes to stand out from the rest.

 Two options are given in the left menu.
 WooCommerce and Products.
 There are several Widgets including with WooCommerce.